 Here are some examples of tones you could be using in your video:

 - If you’re targeting children, possibly using an animation video, you’ll want to use fun, excitable words that aren’t too complex.

-- In case your video is for intellectuals, or is an education video for adults, you’ll want to use the opposite – thorough descriptive words that concisely explain what you’re doing.
+- In case your video is for intellectuals or is an educational video for adults, you’ll want to use the opposite – thorough descriptive words that concisely explain what you’re doing.

 - If you’re shooting for busy parents, you might want to use vocabulary that details how their lives can be made easier.

 - For young professionals, you’ll want to use a tone and style that promises excitement and something new.
 This would also be true if you were making an events video.